John Houghton, renowned climate scientist who led IPCC reports, dies of coronavirus at 88

 As the science on human-caused climate change became clearer over time, Dr. Houghton’s warnings about its consequences grew more urgent.
 In 2003 he wrote that climate change constituted “a weapon of mass destruction.”

-Dr. Houghton wrote the book “Global Warming: The Complete Briefing” (1994), now in its fourth edition.
+Dr. Houghton wrote the book “Global Warming: The Complete Briefing” (1994), now in its fifth edition.
 He was the author of widely used atmospheric physics textbooks as well as two books on science and religion.
 He also published a memoir, “In the Eye of the Storm” (2013).

-His first wife, Margaret Portman, died in 1986.
+His first wife, the former Margaret Broughton, died in 1986.
 Two years later, he married Sheila Thompson.
 In addition to his wife, survivors include two children from his first marriage and seven grandchildren.

 Bob Watson, a former chairman of the IPCC and chief environmental science adviser to the British prime minister, said Dr. Houghton was a rare breed of scientist who had “incredible credibility within the science community and within the policy community.”
 His outreach to the religious community, Watson said in an interview, made him especially unusual.

-Note: CORRECTION: An earlier version of this obituary incorrectly reported Dr. Houghton’s first wife’s maiden name as Portman.
-It was Broughton.
-The story has been revised.